Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Introduction

 The lesson that one can learn from this example is that it is arguably dangerous to base a result on the output of a non-trivial program, even if this program seems simple, such as the checker of the online bin stretching lower bounds.
 The second contribution of this paper is therefore to provide a certified checker.
-Specifically, we use the proof assistant Coq~\cite{barras1997coq} to formalize the online bin stretching problem.
+Specifically, we use the proof assistant Coq~\cite{barras1997coq} to formalize the \binstretching problem.
 Then, we build a checker in the Gallina language used by Coq.
 We prove that if this checker returns \verb|true| given a strategy tree, then the corresponding lower bound is valid.
 Finally, we run the program on the existing trees in order to certify their validity.
+This program has been developed to be easy to be reused in the future in order to certify new lower bounds.
 To the best of our knowledge, this is the first time that a proof assistant software is used to certify such a lower bound found by computer search.
+We hope that this contribution will help to establish the standard of formally verifying results that cannot be properly checked by a human.

 It should be noted that we do not provide any certified result if the computer search procedure does not find a lower bound.
 As the item sizes are constrained in the computer search, there may exist a lower bound requiring other item sizes.